Adammc30117/Limerick-Brewhub-API/README.md

 │   ├── main/
 │   │   ├── java/src/application/...
 │   │   └── resources/
-│   │       └── static/assets/sql/beerdb.sql
+│   │       └── static/assets/postman-sql_commands/beerdb.sql
 ├── pom.xml
 ```
 ---
-## 👨‍🎓 Author
+## 👨‍💻 Author
 Adam McLoughlin
-Final Year IT Student
-Technological University of the Shannon
+Final Year IT Student – Technological University of the Shannon
 ---
 ## 📌 Disclaimer
-This project is for academic purposes only.
-Any real tokens have been removed.
-The zipped project is provided for grading and demonstration purposes only.
+This project is for academic use only.
+Any sensitive API tokens have been removed.
+The GitHub ZIP is intended for safe demonstration.